annapamma/vue-heatmap-tutorial/README.md

 ![Webpage with white background and "How are vue doing?" in black letters and JavaScript console with app and app.message that reads "How are Vue doing?"](images/step-4.png)

 Congratulations, you just witnessed Vue reactivity in action!
 As the data in your Vue instance updates, so does your user interface.
+Herein lies the power of today's progressive JavaScript frameworks.
+With a library like jQuery, you would have to pull out this element, update the inner html, then replace the element in the document and re-render the entire page.
+With a framework like Vue, you simply declare your data, and the associated part of the document is updated for you.

 #  Getting Started with ApexCharts